 Learn more about recent honors, appointments and publications at the University of Nebraska–Lincoln College of Business in this month's achievements column.
 The achievements of faculty, staff and students are grouped within the college’s three mission-focused goals of research + discovery, learning + transformation and connection + engagement.

 Research + Discovery

-- Alok Kumar, Steve & Jennifer David Chair in Business and associate professor of marketing, and his co-authors of the 2014 Journal of Marketing article, "Customer Orientation Structure for Internet-Based Business-to-Business Platform Firms”, received the 2022 Louis W. Stern Award.
+- Alok Kumar, Steve & Jennifer David Chair in Business and professor of marketing, and his co-authors of the 2014 Journal of Marketing article, "Customer Orientation Structure for Internet-Based Business-to-Business Platform Firms”, received the 2022 Louis W. Stern Award.
 The Interorganizational Special Interest Group (IOSIG) of the American Marketing Association's Stern Award recognizes an outstanding article published in a widely recognized and highly respected refereed journal that has made a significant contribution to the literature on marketing and channels of distribution between three and eight calendar years after publication.

 - Ann Mari May, professor emeritus of economics, published the book, "Gender and the Dismal Science."
 The book explores the role of women during the formative years of American economics and sheds new light on why certain biases against women persist.
 Read the College of Business story.
 Read the Nebraska Public Media feature.

 - Erkut Sönmez, associate professor of supply chain management and analytics, was interviewed for a June 30 Politico article on the cost of meat, eggs and other edible items at the grocery store driving historic inflation.
 Read the story.